Madonna and religion: Fashion

-Lynn Neal, assistant professor of religious studies at Wake Forest University, wrote in Religion in Vogue (2019), that despite the criticism from the Christian community towards Madonna, others found her early rebellious stance to conservative religion and her juxtaposition of religious symbols with female sexuality "fashionable" and sought to emulate her style.
+Lynn Neal, assistant professor of religious studies at Wake Forest University, wrote in Religion in Vogue (2019), that despite the criticism from the Christian community toward Madonna, others found her juxtaposition of religious symbols with female sexuality as "fashionable" and sought to emulate her style.
 In Consumption and Spirituality (2013), academic Linda M. Scott and the other authors, credited Madonna with initiating the trend of using religious emblems typically worn as objects of beauty.
 The Globe and Mail's Nathalie Atkinson was critical, granting Madonna a major role because religious iconography became "subversive" for the masses since the 1980s, while her style infiltrated high fashion.

-Madonna made a significant impact regarding the usage of crucifixes as a fashion item over years, with Christian writer Graham Cray describing in 1991, how "she has made the crucifix a fashion icon".
+Some authors discussed her impact with the usage of crucifixes as a fashion item in her early career; in 1991, Christian writer Graham Cray said "she has made the crucifix a fashion icon".
 Vogue Italia's Laura Tortora, even thought Madonna was the first to wear crucifixes as fashion accessories.
-Neal mentioned previous examples, but they generated little comment and controversy in either the secular or religious press.
-Due to Madonna's popularity, Neal said "the most credit" for the popularity of cross jewelry could go to Madonna, further citing an industry insider, who said her cross "had a noticeable impact".
-Academics have documented the cross-shaped jewelry inspired by Madonna, might be understood as "a religious symbol that has overtaken the culture".
-Her massive appeal, and usage was controversial in her time; in 1985, minister Donald Wildmon called her "anti-Christian" and "antifamily" for wearing crucifixes as jewelry.
-Others accused her as "a source of moral contagion" to children and families.
-Revisiting the era, Stephanie Rosenbloom from The New York Times, wrote in her article Defining Me, Myself and Madonna (2005) how her commitment to Madonna, and not Roman Catholicism moved her to petition for a cross to her parents.
-Writing for Vanity Fair in 2019, Osman Ahmed, commented positively saying "many of today's" jewelers look to the magpie mash-up of the New Romantics and Madonna in her Like a Virgin phase.
+Neal mentioned previous examples, but they generated little commentary and controversy in either the secular or religious press.
+Due to singer's popularity, Neal said "the most credit" for the popularity of cross jewelry could go to Madonna, further citing an industry insider, whom said her cross "had a noticeable impact".
+According to authors of The Columbia Documentary History of Religion in America Since 1945 (2005), academics have documented the cross-shaped jewelry inspired by Madonna, might be understood as "a religious symbol that has overtaken the culture".
+In 1985, minister Donald Wildmon called her "anti-Christian" and "antifamily" for wearing crucifixes as jewelry.
+Mary Cross also reported that others accused her as "a source of moral contagion" to children and families.
+Writing for Vanity Fair in 2019, Osman Ahmed, commented that "many of today's" jewelers look to the magpie mash-up of the New Romantics and Madonna in her Like a Virgin phase.

 In 2004, BBC informed that after Madonna's use of red string, other celebrities followed suit, such as Britney Spears and Courtney Love.
-The red bracelet also saw a surge in sales, with Madonna having been an influence, although other adopters were Michael Jackson, Demi Moore and Lindsay Lohan.
+In Changing Fashion (2007), authors said the bracelet saw a surge in sales, with Madonna having been an influence.
+Editor of Fashion Fads Through American History (2015), also mentioned other adopters that drew publicity, such as Michael Jackson, Demi Moore and Lindsay Lohan.